SherylPhilip/LENDING_CLUB_DEPLOYMENT/README.md

 ### Step-3

-After loading all 3 files, we start with creating our web app. we have 4 pages in web app, with help of '@app.route()'
+After loading all 3 files, we start with creating our web app.
----
+--
+We have created web pages using _html_.
+We have joined 4 html pages into our web app using flask **'app.route()'** Styling of web page was done using **CSS**.

+Now, our webpage is ready integrate with flask app.
+--
 1. Main Page
-    Our home page is pretty simple and plain.
+    Our home page is pretty simple and has an option to go for loan prediction.
 2. Loand Prediction
-    This page gives 2 option (Individual/Joint) to predict the loan for.
+    This page gives 2 options _(Individual/Joint)_ to predict the loan for.
 3. Individual Application
-    Individual page asks for various inputs from the user to predict
+    This page asks for various inputs from the user to predict loan approval for Individual Application.
 4. Joint Application
-    Joint page asks for various inputs from the user to predict.
+    This page asks for various inputs from the user to predict loan approval for Joint Application.

 ***
 ### Step-4